robertrot/robert_CUBIX_Data_Engineer_Cours/README.md

 The code retrieves taxi trip data from the Chicago Data Portal for a date two months ago.
 The data is cleaned by removing columns and rows with missing values, and renaming columns to clairfy to further usage.
 Adds a new column for weather data association.

 Function for Taxi Trips Transformation: Defines a function taxi_trips_transformations that encapsulates the transformation steps for reusability.

+Taxi Trips Transformation:

+The code retrieves taxi trip data from the Chicago Data Portal for a date two months ago.
+The data is cleaned by removing columns and rows with missing values, and renaming columns to clairfy to further usage.
+Adds a new column for weather data association.

+Function for Taxi Trips Transformation: Defines a function taxi_trips_transformations that encapsulates the transformation steps for reusability.

+Company Master Update:

+Extracts unique company names from the taxi trips data and creates a master table with company IDs.
+Checks for new companies in an incoming dataset and appends them to the company master table.

+Function for Company Master Update: Defines a function update_company_master to handle the extension of the company master table with new companies.

+Payment Type Master Update: Similar to company master, it creates and updates a master table for payment types.

+Function for Payment Type Master Update: Defines a function update_payment_type_master to handle updates for the payment type master table.

+Generic Master Update Function: Implements a generic function update_master to update any master table by specifying relevant columns.

+Update Taxi Trips with Master Data: A function update_taxi_trips_with_master_data replaces company names and payment types in the taxi trips data with their respective IDs from the master tables.

+Weather Data Transformation: Retrieves weather data using the Open Meteo API for the same date as the taxi trips.
+Transforms the JSON response into a pandas DataFrame, focusing on specific weather metrics.

+08_local_visualizations.ipynb Lastly getting the data back from AWS S3 buckets after tranfsormations and visualizing the processed data.